elf4j/elf4j-tinylog/README.md

 </dependency>
 ```

 Note: Only one logging provider such as this should be in effect at run-time.
-If different providers end up in the final
+If multiple providers end up in the final
 build of an application, somehow, then the `elf4j.logger.factory.fqcn` system property will have to be used to select
 the desired provider.
 For example,